ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 1. `CreateAsync`, `UpdateAsync` and `DeleteAsync` should all throw a `NotSupportedException` since no data is persisted anywhere but in-memory.

 As you can see, it is similar to the `ClanService` class minus the `IsClanExistsAsync` method.
-That method is more about logic than data access, so I decided not to pollute our repository with it.
+That method is about domain logic, not data access.

 **All of that, in code, looks like this:**